OPS-E2E-PPE/VBA-Docs/api/Word.Table.md

 keywords: vbawd10.chm2385
 f1_keywords:
 - vbawd10.chm2385
-ms.prod: word
 api_name:
 - Word.Table
 ms.assetid: 996b58dd-ebc6-ee30-5bfe-c5e51a0f71d6
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Table object (Word)

 Represents a single table.
 The **Table** object is a member of the **[Tables](./Word.tables.md)** collection.
 The **Tables** collection includes all the tables in the specified selection, range, or document.

 ## Remarks

 Use **Tables** (Index), where Index is the index number, to return a single **Table** object.
 The index number represents the position of the table in the selection, range, or document.
 The following example converts the first table in the active document to text.

 ```vb
 ActiveDocument.Tables(1).ConvertToText Separator:=wdSeparateByTabs
 ```

 Use the **Add** method to add a table at the specified range.
 The following example adds a 3x4 table at the beginning of the active document.